-The RT3663BR includes complicated analog circuits inside the controller.
+The RT8880C includes complicated analog circuits inside the controller.
 The IC needs very precise reference voltage/current to drive these analog circuits.
-The IC generates a 2V voltage source at the IBIAS pin, and a $100 k\Omega$ resistor is required to be connected between IBIAS and analog ground, as shown in Figure 2.
-Through this connection, the IC generates a $20 \mu A$ current from the IBIAS pin to analog ground, and this $20 \mu A$ current is mirrored for internal use.
-Note that other type of connection or other values of resistance applied at the IBIAS pin may cause functional failure, such as slew rate control, OFS accuracy, etc. In other words, the IBIAS pin can only be connected with a $100 k\Omega$ resistor to GND.
-The resistance tolerance of this resistor is recommended to be 1% or lower.
+The IC will auto generate a 2V voltage source at the IBIAS pin, and a $100 k\Omega$ resistor is required to be connected between IBIAS and analog ground, as shown in Figure 2.
+Through this connection, the IC will generate a $20\mu A$ current from the IBIAS pin to analog ground, and this $20\mu A$ current will be mirrored for internal use.
+Note that other type of connection or other values of resistance applied at the IBIAS pin may cause functional failure, such as slew rate control, OFS accuracy, etc. In other words, the IBIAS pin can only be connected with a $100k\Omega$ resistor to GND.
+The resistance accuracy of this resistor is recommended to be 1% or higher.